ThePJB/skrs/README.md

 level repository save to disk

+next I guess we add portals and make levels!! and maybe tree and path and pow

 OK ive figured out structure of levels, worlds. have it be in engine constantly, global level registry, levels referenced by name